 Yes, cooked ground beef, chicken, or turkey are great additions.

 I like to serve Layered Taco Dip cold because I like the textures from the fresh tomatoes and crunch from the lettuce.
-I think this dip is best served cold.
+I think is best served as a cold dip.
 If you’d like melted cheese you could pop it in the oven (350°F) for 5-10 minutes or under the broiler to melt the top layer and then add lettuce and tomatoes when it’s done.

 How to Store